Alfredo Salazar Southwell: Biography

 Salazar was born in 1913 (exact date uncertain) to an established family in Lima.
 In 1920, he entered the Anglo-Peruvian School.
 Graduating with high marks, he entered the School of Engineers in 1931.

-The next year, he presented himself to the Peruvian Air Force to study as a cadet.
-He finished his military studies in 1935, assuming the rank of Sub-Ensign, and was assigned the post of flight instructor for cadets.
-In 1936, he was promoted to the rank of Flight Officer.
+The next year, he enlisted in the Peruvian Air Force as a cadet.
+He finished his military studies in 1935, assuming the rank of sub-ensign, and was assigned the post of flight instructor for cadets.
+In 1936, he was promoted to the rank of flight officer.

-Death

 On the morning of 14 September 1937, during a rehearsal for an airshow celebrating the inauguration of a monument to Jorge Chávez, the airplane he was piloting started emitting smoke.
 On seeing this, Salazar ordered his copilot, a mechanical technician surnamed Fajardo, to parachute to safety.
 Fajardo initially protested, but followed orders.

-Salazar then purposely piloted away from urban areas.
+Salazar then flew away from urban areas.
 The plane crashed in a field in the seaside district of Miraflores, killing Southwell.
 The field was dedicated as a park in his memory, and a monument honoring him was erected there in 1953.